willymcallister/willymcallister.github.io/_articles/sign-convention.md

 ----

-Reminder: In this article we are using conventional current direction, *not* electron current.
+Reminder: In this article we are using conventional current direction, *not* electron current direction.

 -----